MonkeeSock/DnD-Campaign-Wiki/content/Religion/Dragon/Garsooth.md

 Symbol: A storm cloud

 Bio: Garsooth is the Blue Dragon.
 His appearance is eel-like.
 Like [[Elminster|/Dragon/Elminster]], Garsooth was not killed during [[The Dragon Wars|/The Dragon Wars]] and remained awake.
 He prepared for the return of the [[Dragons]] as Elminster did.
 The two often undid the others preparations through indirect conflict.
-Eventually Garsooth conquered the southern continent known as Illaset.
+Eventually Garsooth conquered the southern continent known as [[Illaset]].

 Centuries later Garsooth launched an assault on the region known as Hen Ymorda. [[The Bandit Bashers|/The Bandit Bashers]] stopped him.
 Ambrose Jones described the battle which ensued, "then he got spanked by an Applebee's employee and its founder, a death God zealot, the Legendary BBL and a demigod using lightning that worked for some reason."